Flow-based Models and Flow Matching

 Another important object in CNFs is the probability density path \({p_t: \mathbb{R}^d \times [0,1] \to \mathbb{R}_{>0}}\).
 It is a time-dependent probability density function i.e. \(\int p_t(\mathbf{x})d\mathbf{x} = 1\).
 Similar to normalizing flows, we let \(p_0 = p\) be a simple distribution such as a canonical Gaussian.
 Then \(p_t\) is defined by a change of variables from \(p_0\) using mapping \(\phi_t\):

-\[\begin{equation} p_t(\mathbf{x}) = p_0(\phi_t^{-1}(\mathbf{x}))\det \left| \frac{\partial \phi_t^{-1}}{\partial \mathbf{x}}(\mathbf{x}) \right|. \end{equation}\]
+\[\begin{equation}\label{COV_CNF} p_t(\mathbf{x}) = p_0(\phi_t^{-1}(\mathbf{x}))\det \left| \frac{\partial \phi_t^{-1}}{\partial \mathbf{x}}(\mathbf{x}) \right|. \end{equation}\]

 In the setting of CNFs, we let \(p_1\) be the data distibution.
 The goal is to learn a vector field \(v_t\) which induces a flow \(\phi_t\).
 This flow is responsible for transforming the simple distribution \(p_0 = p\) at time \(t=0\) to the data distribution \(p_1 = q\) at time \(t=1\).

 The training objective is the same as in normalizing flows.
 We maximize the log-likelihood of the data.
-Given a data point \(\mathbf{x_1} \in \mathbb{R}^d\), to compute \(\log p_1(\mathbf{x_1})\) we could use eq (2).
+Given a data point \(\mathbf{x_1} \in \mathbb{R}^d\), to compute \(\log p_1(\mathbf{x_1})\) we could use Equation \(\eqref{COV_CNF}\).
 However, as in normalizing flows, that would require computing the Jacobian which is an \(O(d^3)\) operation.
 A benefit of CNFs is that once we are in the continuous setting, there is an alternative method available so we don’t have to do this computation.
 The alternative method involves the continuity equation:

-\[\frac{d}{dt}p_t(\mathbf{x}) + \nabla \cdot (p_t(\mathbf{x})u_t(\mathbf{x})) = 0.\]
+\[\begin{equation}\label{cont_eq} \frac{\partial}{\partial t}p_t(\mathbf{x}) + \nabla \cdot (p_t(\mathbf{x})u_t(\mathbf{x})) = 0. \end{equation}\]

-The continuity equation is a Partial Differential Equation (PDE) where \(\nabla \cdot\) represents the divergence operator.
-The divergence is computed with respect to the spatial dimensions \(\frac{\partial}{\partial x_i}\).
-The continuity equation provides a necassary and sufficient condition to ensure that a vector field \(u_t\) generates the probability density path \(p_t\).
-The continiuty equation can be derived using some basic vector calculus and it has a clean physical intepretation.
-Suppose you have some arbitrary volume \(V\) in \(\mathbb{R}^3\).
-The main observation is that probability density, \(p_t\) has to integrate to \(1\) over \(\mathbb{R}^3\) by definition.
-So analagous to mass, it is a conserved quantity.
-It cannot dissapear or appear out of thin air.
-Therefore, the change in probability density in the volume must equal the difference in probablity density that has entered the volume and exited the volume.
-This is the same ideas as if \(u_t\) represented the flow of water and \(p_t\) is the mass of the water.
-The change in mass must be the difference in the mass of water entering and leaving the volume.
-The change in probability density in the volume can be written as follows:
+The continuity equation can be derived using some basic vector calculus.
+It also has a nice physics interpretation.
+Let’s start by considering an arbitary volume \(V\) in \(\mathbb{R}^3\) for the purposes of visualization.
+The volume \(V\) is enclosed by the surface \(S\).
+By definition, \(p_t\) has to integrate to \(1\) over \(\mathbb{R}^3\).
+This is a key observation.
+It means that analagous to mass, the probability density \(p_t\) is a conserved quantity.
+It cannot appear or disappear out of thin air.
+Therefore, the change in probability density across the volume must equal the difference in probablity density that has entered the volume and the density that has exited the volume.
+To gain some physical intiution, imagine \(u_t\) as the vector field representing the flow of water through the volume \(V\).
+Let \(p_t\) be the mass of the water.
+The change in mass of the flowing water in the volume must be the difference in the mass of water entering and mass of water leaving.
+So, we can write the change in probability density as follows:

 \[\frac{d}{dt}\iiint_V p_t dV.\]

-\[- \iint_S p_t (u_t \cdot n) dS = - \iiint_V \nabla \cdot (p_tu_t) dV.\]
+\[- \iint_S (u_t \cdot n) p_t dS = - \iiint_V \nabla \cdot (p_tu_t) dV.\]

-\[\frac{d}{dt}\iiint_V p_t dV = - \iiint_V \nabla \cdot (p_tu_t) dV\]
+\[\frac{d}{dt}\iiint_V p_t dV = - \iiint_V \nabla \cdot (p_tu_t) dV.\]

 Moving everything to one side and simplfying we get,

-\[\iiint_V \frac{d}{dt}p_t + \nabla \cdot (p_tu_t)dV = 0.\]
+\[\iiint_V \left[ \frac{d}{dt}p_t + \nabla \cdot (p_tu_t) \right] dV = 0.\]

 Using the continuity equation and the ODE describing the flow \(\phi_t\) we get the instantaneous change of variable equation: